icssc/peterportal-public-api/docs/Introduction/Getting-Started.md

 REST and GraphQL are two different methods of data retrieval.
 While REST is the more standard and traditional approach, GraphQL is the new revolutionary approach for querying APIs.

 !!! rest-api "REST"
-    REST stands for **representational state transfer** but what does this even mean?
+    REST stands for **representational state transfer** but what does this mean?
 A REST API has endpoints that represent resources, or data.
 By making a request to these endpoints, the server will respond with a representation of the state of the resource.

     You can make requests using the standard HTTP methods (GET, POST, PUT, DELETE, and PATCH), but with our REST API you will primarily use GET requests.